Measure equivalence classification of transvection-free right-angled Artin groups: Main measure equivalence classification theorem

-Notice that a parabolic subgroup $P$ such that $(\calg,\rho)$ is tightly $P$-supported, if it exists, is unique (this follows from the fact that the intersection of two parabolic subgroups is a parabolic subgroup).
-The existence of $P$ is ensured up to decomposing the base space $Y$ into at most countably many pieces by the following lemma.
+A subgroup $P\in\mathbb{P}$ such that $(\calg,\rho)$ is tightly $P$-supported with respect to $\mathbb{P}$, if it exists, is unique: this follows from the fact that $\mathbb{P}$ is assumed to be stable under intersections.
+The existence of $P$ is ensured up to a countable partition of the base space $Y$ by the following lemma.

+\begin{lemma} Let $G$ be a countable group, let $\calg$ be a measured groupoid over a standard finite measure space $Y$, and let $\rho:\calg\to G$ be a strict cocycle.
+Let $\mathbb{P}$ be an admissible collection of subgroups of $G$.